MicrosoftDocs/Devices-docs/surface/surface-dock-whats-new.md

 - Surface Pro 9 (Intel/Wi-Fi)

 > [!NOTE]
-> Thunderbolt 4 connection supports two 4K external displays at up to 60 Hz (when supported by device and display).
+> Thunderbolt 4 connection supports **up to two 4K external displays at 60Hz** (when supported by device and display).

 Surface Thunderbolt 4 Dock is compatible with the following Surface devices with USB-C ports: